 Britain has a long tradition of legal protection for civil liberties.
 This tradition is undermined each day that migrants are detained without a time limit.
 Many people experience long-term damage to their physical and mental health.
 Their families also experience the distress of separation.
 Detention without time limit damages the UK’s international reputation for defending human rights.

 The UK is unique in Europe in having no time limit and routinely detaining migrants for years.
 It has opted out of the EU Returns Directive, which sets a maximum time limit of 18 months.
-France limits detention to a maximum of 45 days.

 There are alternatives